jdesive/dockarr/README.md

 # Plex Docker
-This repository houses a few docker-compose scripts that make getting the following services up and running quickly and easily!
+Plex Docker is a opinionated turn-key installation for HTPC setups.
+It is highly recommended to follow the instructions to a tee and do not modify the repository in order to get the desired and promised outcome.

-These scripts will handle setting up all the folders, permissions, network, and services for a dockerized HTPC system.
-You will still need to configure the services after installation.
+It is important to note that this repository can only set up the folders, permissions, network, and services for a dockerized HTPC and cannot actually configure the service.
+That is up to you.

+We do not claim ownership of any services listed or used in this repository.
+All rights go to the owners of the software used in this repository.
+We are not legally responsible for any improper or illegal use of this repository, it is provided for educational purposes only.
+Use at own risk.

 ## Services
 - **Plex**: Plex is a one-stop destination to stream movies, tv shows, sports & music
-- **Jellyfin**: Jellyfin is the volunteer-built media solution that puts you in control of your media

 - **Plex-meta-manager**: Plex Meta Manager is an open source Python 3 project that has been designed to ease the creation and maintenance of metadata, collections, and playlists
 - **Unmanic**: Unmanic is a simple tool for optimising your file library
 - **Tautulli**: Tautulli is a 3rd party application that you can run alongside your Plex Media Server to monitor activity and track various statistics